redhat-developer/odo/docs/website/docs/command-reference/init.md

 sidebar_position: 6
 ---

-The `odo init` command is the first command to be executed when you want to bootstrap a new development, using `odo`.
+The `odo init` command is the first command to be executed when you want to bootstrap a new component, using `odo`.
 If sources already exist, the command `odo dev` should be considered instead.

 This command must be executed from an empty directory, and as a result, the command will download a `devfile.yaml` file and, optionally, a starter project.